Athlyn Green is an avid reader and discusses literary gems she's discovered with fellow enthusiasts.

 But Mr. Earnshaw would have been able to use a roomy coat (with a high collar designed to protect the face and a cape that could act as a hood) to possibly hide his face if needed.
 And if necessary, he would have been able to hide something else, at least until he got closer to the Heights.

 Earnshaw Claimed to Have Carried the Boy

 Earnshaw returns and indeed has something in his greatcoat: a young child, which he says he carried.
 We can assume he meant off and on.
 Still, this would have been highly improbable for a return distance of 60 miles over steep hills but far more doable at a shorter distance.

 Mr. Earnshaw's Preference for Heathcliff

-Mr. Earnshaw's immediate preference for and bonding with the child (later named Heathcliff) and his wanting his family to treat Heathcliff as a son, rather than as a spare lad around the farm to help with chores, also indicates an emotional attachment that only makes sense if Earnshaw was the boy's father.
+Mr. Earnshaw's immediate preference for and bonding with the child (later named Heathcliff) and his wanting for his family to treat Heathcliff as a son rather than as a spare lad around the farm to help with chores also indicates an emotional attachment that only makes sense if Earnshaw was the boy's father.
 (In many cases of separation between parents and children, when they meet for the first time, there's a familiarity and an immediate bond, which scientists now say may exist on a cellular level).

 When Cathy learns that her father lost her whip, she grins and spits at Heathcliff--and she receives a sound blow from Mr. Earnshaw.
 Why did Mr. Earnshaw strike Cathy instead of merely reprimanding her?
 Why would he have felt so protective toward a strange child?